Umuzi-org/tech-department/content/projects/tilde-mockups/volunteer-dashboard/_index.md

 Volunteers need to see previous code reviews for the projects, they also need to be able to add their own reviews.

-Basically the reviewer will need to have access to relevent info and actions across a bunch of Cards that belong to different recruits and actions.
+Basically the reviewer will need to have access to relevent info and actions across a bunch of ccards that belong to different recruits.

+Volunteers will also need to reach out to recruits to organise pair programming sessions (of course we can use RocketChat for that though) and they'll need to give us some feedback on how the sessions went and what was covered (and we can test this process with a simple google form).
+So this part initially needs no build.

 ## Prioritising pairing sessions

-Then we also need to be able to help the volunteers make good decisions about who to help.
+Then we also need to be able to help the volunteers make good decisions about who to help, and how to help:

 ### Getting people over the line

 If a project has been marked as competent by recruits, but a staff member thinks it is not yet competent then that means:

 - the recruit has already put in good effort so the pairing session will be fun and smooth
-- there is a knowledge gap that needs to be filled
+- there is a knowledge gap that needs to be filled, the recruit in question and the reviewers all dont know what competent looks like and could use some support.

 In these cases it is good to have a pairing session where: